brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 > instead of: what is your favorite colour --> instead ask --> what is unique about the feeling that you get about your favorite colour
 > instead of: what's your favorite food --> instead ask --> what is the way that you feel when eating your favorite food that is different from other foods
 ```
-Don't ask her basic question, follow the technique above where you raise her interest, and have her have fun.
+Don't ask her a basic question, follow the technique above where you raise her interest, and have her have fun.
-To saise her interest have her associate her with things about me that we have in common, ideally values.
+To raise her interest, have her associate her with things about me that we have in common, ideally values.
 Write a message so that she is curious about me -- (good) mystery is good.
-Tbis is my current question:
+This is my current question:
 ```
-> instead of: X --> insterad ask --> Y
+> instead of: How do you spend time with your friends and family? --> insterad ask --> ?
 ```
-Help me translate it to make raise her interest and entice a reponse:
+Help me translate it to make raise her interest and entice a response:

 # -- Notes --